blepa/scratchpad/others/cv.md

 *role: database architect/developer*
 *tech stack: sql server 2008, web-services, test framework tsqlt*
 *team size: 3*
 Push Interface is the module that allows sending message to clients in batch processing.
 The main responsibility is reducing waiting times for delivery message.
-I designed and implemented database objects for store and push message 100k message per hour.
+I designed and implemented database objects for store and push message 100k messages per hour.

 **Database Monitoring**
 *role: developer*
-*tech stack: sql server 2008, extent event*
+*tech stack: sql server 2008, xevents, xml*
 *team size: 1*

-**Integration CRM**
+This module provides a way of collecting data from extending events and system views about server and OLTP performance.
+I developed a tool for get information about deadlocks, waits and collect a value of performance counters.
+This solution helping with investigate performacne problems.

+**DCMS Integration**
 *role: developer*
-*tech stack: sql server 2008,
+*tech stack: sql server 2008, web-services, xml, test framework tsqlt, jmeter*
-*services, xml*
 *team size: 8*
+In this project I developed many xml web-services based on stored procedures for front-end applictaions.
+I concentrated on standardized output from two impedented databases with diffrent data model structure.
+The next important aspect which I focused is perfomrance of stored procedures.